secureCodeBox/secureCodeBox/docs/user-guide/usage-examples/arachni-bodgeit-example.md

 ## Testing the setup

-This is a straight forward configuration including defined rate limits.
-This configuration could be improved by defining the login credentials and/or providing a login script.
+This is a straight forward configuration by simply configuring the target.

 ### Start the scan via HTTP API